How has the pandemic changed the process? What if there's a dispute?

 With business remaining unstable for employers impacted by COVID-19, what should companies be considering when completing a record of employment (ROE)?

-Canadian HR Reporter reached out to employment lawyer Colin Gibson, managing partner at Harris & Company in Vancouver, for some guidance on how to cover all the bases.
+Canadian HR Reporter reached out to employment lawyer Colin Gibson, partner at Harris & Company in Vancouver, for some guidance on how to cover all the bases.

 Q: What are the best practices in filling out an ROE?